Paul Martin Sr.: Early life

 Martin was born in Ottawa, Ontario, the son of Lumina (née Chouinard) and Joseph Philippe Ernest Martin.
 His Irish Catholic paternal grandfather's family immigrated from County Mayo, and his mother and paternal grandmother were French Canadian with deep roots in the country.

 Martin contracted polio in 1907, which left him permanently blind in one eye and with a severely weakened left arm.

 Martin was raised in Pembroke, Ontario, in the Ottawa River Valley, although he attended high school at Collège Saint-Alexandre in Gatineau, Quebec.
 He completed his university education at the University of Toronto, and earned his law degree from Osgoode Hall Law School.
 Later, Martin studied at the Graduate Institute of International Studies, Geneva, on a scholarship.

 Martin later opened a law practice in Windsor, Ontario.
+In 1939–1940, Martin defended the gangster Rocco Perri at his trial for the corruption of public officials.
+The trial ended on February 1, 1940, with Perri being acquitted.
+In 1961, he purchased the Devonshire Lodge, a mansion in the Walkerville neighbourhood; he lived there until his death.

 Politics

 Member of Parliament

 A member of the Liberal Party of Canada, he was first elected to the House of Commons in 1935 and entered the cabinet in 1945.
 He went on to serve as a noted member of the cabinets of four Prime Ministers: William Lyon Mackenzie King, Louis St. Laurent, Lester B. Pearson and Pierre Trudeau.

 Martin was viewed as one of the most left-wing members of the Liberal cabinet, and as Minister of National Health and Welfare from 1946 to 1957 he played an important role in the fight against polio and overseeing the creation of hospital insurance in Canada, and is sometimes recognized as a father of medicare.
 Martin served as Secretary of State for External Affairs in the Pearson government, and was instrumental in the acquisition of U.S. nuclear weapons for Canadian Forces.